fedeandri/bugfu-console-debugger/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Easily Log and Debug your PHP code using the Browser JavaScript Console.
-Especially useful for themes and plugins develpers.
+Especially useful for themes and plugins developers.

 == Description ==

 Easily Log and Debug your PHP code using the Browser JavaScript Console.
-Especially useful for themes and plugins develpers.
+Especially useful for themes and plugins developers.

 **HOW TO CHECK IF BUGFU IS WORKING**